-The surgeons at our center are experts in replacing many of the joints that are affected by injury or aging.
+The surgeons at Charlottesville Orthopaedic Center are experts in replacing many of the joints that are affected by injury or aging.
 Joint replacement surgery helps reduce pain and restore normal anatomical function so that you can return to the pleasures and activities in life that matter most to you.

-If arthritis or other wear and tear conditions have you considering elective surgery or joint replacement, we offer platelet and stem cell procedures as an alternative treatment.
+If arthritis or other wear and tear conditions have you considering elective surgery or joint replacement, Charlottesville Orthopaedic Center offer platelet and stem cell procedures as an alternative treatment.
 With these new, cutting-edge options, you’re able to use your own body to help with the healing process.
 You’re also able to avoid lengthy periods of downtime and painful rehabilitation that typically follow invasive surgery.

 To learn more about Platelet Rich Plasma (PRP) and Stem Cell Therapy, please visit our Regenerative Therapies page.

 Meet our Regenerative Therapies specialist and the other members of our expert medical staff.